LTUC/amman-dotnet-401d2/Projects/UserStories.md

 - **Testable**: the user story or it's related description must provide the necessary information to make test development possible.

 ## What Does It Look like?
-- "As a \<role>, I want \<goal> so that \<benefit>"
+- "As a \<role>, I want \<goal> so that \<benefit>" ("so that ..." is optional if no explanation is needed)
-- As a user, I want to search for my customers by their first and last names.
+- As a user, I want to search for my customers by their first and last names so that I can quickly navigate to their accounts.
 - As a non-administrative user, I want to modify my own schedules but not the schedules of other users.

 ## Example
-- As an administrative user, I want the ability to modify all employee's schedules
+- As an administrative user, I want the ability to modify all employee's schedules.

 ### Features:
 - Admin can choose which users schedules to view/edit